EotvosCollegium/mars/docker-dev-setup/README.md

 The app is now running at [http://localhost:8000](http://localhost:8000).

+You can log in as `example@eotvos.elte.hu` to gain access to a superuser account or as `collegist@eotvos.elte.hu` for a regular account.
+The password is `asdasdasd` in both cases.

 When you are finished and wish to stop the web server and the database:

 - Press `Ctrl+C` to stop the development server (started by `php artisan serve`)